-Largely developed in the Victorian era, it is still a popular town, the highest in England, on the edge of the Peak District National Park.
+Largely developedin the Victorian era, it is still a popular town, the highest in England, on the edge of the Peak District National Park.
 Even if you are not walking, the town is well worth a visit.

-Tourist and general chain stores in the town, plus specialist shops.
+You will find both tourist and general chain stores in the town, plus specialist shops.
 Try the Spring Gardens Shopping Centre, or the shops in the Market Place and High Street.
 There is a market on Tuesdays and Saturdays.

 Take a look at the Crescent with its Georgian facade, the Town Hall (1888), the Natural Bath building, as well as the restored Opera House.
 Box Office Telephone number is 01298 72190.
 A smaller theatre is at The Pauper's Pit, The Old Hall Hotel, The Square, Tel: 01298 72190

 Churches to note, and worth a look when you are visiting, are St Marys Church and St Johns Church.

 Blue John Cavern 7.5 miles Famous for its Blue John stone.